 "As soon as we have orders in hand, I launch my search for the best schools for my girls," my neighbor stated.
 With a pending PCS, I’m sure your military family follows a similar routine.
 When looking into a new school, you’ll most likely have a series of questions you’ll ask regarding class size, extracurricular activities, and more.

 Some parents place great importance on the way schools are ranked on websites like SchoolDigger, Niche and Great Schools.

 Although handy to read through the reviews, it’s good to remember that the data collected for those school rankings could be outdated or biased per individual experiences.
 If you’ve taken interest in a school that doesn’t seem to score a high rating, don’t completely count it out.
 Contact the administration and ask about the specific features that you’re looking for in a school.

 Even though you are planning to buy a home at this assignment, you are most likely aware that you may not linger at this locale.
 No matter if your kiddos only attend elementary school during your span of time here, it’s important to look into the other schools that your rising students would go on to.
 Your goal is to find a good school district that can support a quality education from the early years of elementary school to middle school and on to high school.
 A premium district will not only benefit your family, but can work as a selling point if you choose to list your home, later on.

-This helps you get a feel for what the community may be like.
 From this point you can do further homework on your new assignment, such as checking neighborhood statistics for safety, mapping the commute to work, and looking for nearby amenities, such as parks and trails, shopping, and dining.